Modeling temporal hypergraphs: Preliminaries

 where, for each $m=1,\dots,M$, it is $I_m\subseteq\mathcal{I}$.
 We note that ``time'' may, but does not have to, represent ``time shown on a clock''.
 For instance, time may also just be a counter marking the order of arrival of hyperedges.
 Throughout most of this paper, we assume that time stamps are strictly ordered ($t_1<t_2<\dots<t_M$), that is, there are no simultaneous events.
 (Note, however, the discussion on ``tied event times'' given in Sect.~\ref{sec:variants}.)
 We further note that hyperedges may be exactly repeated in $E$, that is, it may be $I_m=I_{m'}$ for different indices $m\neq m'$.

-For a given sequence of relational hyperevents $E$, that is, a temporal hypergraph, and a point in time $t$, let $E_{<t}=\{(t_m,I_m)\in E\colon t_m<t\}$ denote the \emph{history}, also denoted as \emph{sequence of prior events}, defined as the sub-sequence of all hyperedges that arrive strictly before $t$.
+For a given sequence of relational hyperevents $E$, that is, a temporal hypergraph, and a point in time $t$, let $E_{<t}=\{(t_m,I_m)\in E\colon t_m<t\}$ denote the \emph{history}, also denoted as \emph{sequence of prior events}, defined as the sub-sequence of all hyperevents that arrive strictly before $t$.
 We use this notation to define temporally changing degrees of node sets.
-For a set of nodes $I\subseteq\mathcal{I}$ and a point in time $t$, the \emph{prior degree} of $I$ at $t$ is given by
+For a set of nodes $I\subseteq\mathcal{I}$ and a point in time $t$, the \emph{prior degree} of $I$ at $t$ is defined as